mrusme/ninjaberry/README.md

 python3 ./ninjaberry.py
 ```

-Keep in mind that this software is not usable at the moment.
+Keep in mind that this is experimental software at the moment.
 Feel free to tinker around, but don't expect anything to be working as it is pre-0.1 as of right now.

+## Features

+So far Ninjaberry can:

+### WiFi

+- Scan for APs for a custom amount of time, through a configurable iface
+- Display a list of all found APs, allow you to pick one
+- Display information on the selected AP, allowing you to run a handshake scan + deauth
+- Run the handshake scan + deauth

+### Bluetooth

+- Nothing yet

+### Ethernet

+- Nothing yet

+### Settings

+- Nothing to tweak around yet

+## Common use cases

+If you have commands you usually run with Bettercap, feel free to [create an issue on GitHub](https://github.com/mrusme/ninjaberry/issues/new) and request implementation of those!

 ## "Let me tell you..."